 - 3.1.
 There shall be a full-time director in the academic dance/movement therapy program who is a BC-DMT (see glossary) - 3.2.
 The dance/movement therapy program director shall have a full-time appointment in the institution, with primary responsibility to the dance/movement therapy program - 3.3.
 In addition, there shall be at least one BC-DMT appointed full-time to the program or the equivalent.
 The equivalent of a full-time position is more than one BC-DMT, but not to exceed three.
 Roles and responsibilities of the FT equivalent need to be clearly established (i.e. teaching load, administrative responsibilities, advisement, department service, etc.). - 3.4.
 Full time faculty shall have a minimum of five years of full-time clinical experience in dance/movement therapy or the part-time equivalent.
 Adjunct faculty shall have a minimum of two years of full-time clinical experience in dance/movement therapy or the part-time equivalent. - 3.5.
 Teaching of dance/movement therapy practice and theory content shall be limited to board certified dance/movement therapists - 3.6.
-Teaching of observation and assessment of movement content requires documented evidence of significant additional and advanced movement observation (see glossary) training beyond what is required for Master's approved programs OR certification in a movement analysis (see glossary) system. - 3.7.
+Teaching of observation and assessment of movement content requires additional and advanced movement observation (see glossary) training and/or a minimum of five years of full-time experience or the part-time equivalent beyond what is required for dance/movement therapy credentialing, as evidenced by documentation on the faculty CV and any certifications, if applicable - 3.7.
 Faculty support the program's mission and demonstrate competency in achieving program outcomes - 3.8.
-Faculty demonstrate competence in working with a diverse student body through the development of an inclusive teaching/learning environment - 3.9.
-Teaching multicultural approaches, inclusion, and social justice requires evidence of training
+Faculty demonstrate competence in working with a diverse student body through the development of an inclusive teaching/learning environment

-3.10.
+- 3.9.
+Teaching multicultural approaches, inclusion, and social justice requires evidence of training - 3.10.
 Faculty must identify with and contribute to the dance/movement therapy profession through (1) maintaining ADTA membership, (2) maintaining BC-DMT credentialing through continuing education and upholding the ADTA Code of Ethics, (3) teaching, supervision, service, research, scholarship, advocacy, and/or practice in the field of dance/movement therapy